Tres Hermanas Artist Residency

 14-day, self-directed creative residencies

-We are currently accepting applications for July 2026, January 2027, and February 2027.
+We are currently accepting applications for January and February 2027.

 Tres Hermanas Artist Residency is open to artists of all stages of their career, and especially those whose practice directly relates to the land, conservation, environmental awareness, community building, and social activism.